 There are some additional parameters in the Force Information HUD view.
 The axle/wheel is driven by the Axle drive force and braked by the Axle brake force.
 The Axle out force is the output force of the adhesion model (used to pull the train).
 To compute the model correctly the FPS rate needs to be divided by a Solver dividing value in a range from 1 to 50.
 By default, the Runge-Kutta4 solver is used to obtain the best results.
-When the Solver dividing value is higher than 40, in order to reduce CPU load the Eulermodified solver is used instead.

 In some cases when the CPU load is high, the time step for the computation may become very high and the simulation may start to oscillate (the Wheel slip rate of change (in the brackets) becomes very high).
-There is a stability correction feature that modifies the dynamics of the adhesion characteristics.
-Higher instability can cause a huge wheel slip.
 You can use the DebugResetWheelSlip (<Ctrl+X> keys by default) command to reset the adhesion model.
 If you experience such behavior most of time, use the basic adhesion model instead by pressing DebugToggleAdvancedAdhesion (<Ctrl+Alt+X> keys by default).